Sponsor A School Today!

 Creative ways to bring together social, emotional, and academic learning — in the classroom, at home, and in the community!

-Each story comes with lesson ideas to help you engage your students, make an impact in their lives, and meet your academic goals.
+Each story (remember, there are a few written stories for each video) comes with unique lesson ideas to help you engage your students, make an impact in their lives, and meet your academic goals.

 - Made with love and with educator guidance: We love adapting these resources based on classroom feedback.